donbox/donbox.github.io/_posts/2021-07-04-how-I-write.md

 ## TL;DR

-I live in VS Code, writing Rust and/or Markdown for pretty much everything.
+I now live happily in VS Code, writing Rust and/or Markdown for pretty much everything.
 It's pretty sweet.
 The rest of this page is all historical.

 ## Editing Text